ds055/ORM-e-commerce-back-end/README.md

 ## Installation
 * Download the required files to run the app.
-* If you haven't already, download and install insomnia.
+* If you haven't already, download and install Insomnia.
 * Create a `.env` file using the following format, inputting the data for your database:
 > DB_NAME='' <br>
 DB_USER=''<br>